 Illegal acts involving library computer resources may also subject a user to prosecution by local, state, or federal authorities.

 Library computer stations are for designated use only.
 For better service and the security of all users, customers are not permitted to run programs of their own or programs downloaded from the Internet.
-Other uses that are unavailable in order to ensure security and support of our users include: Internet Relay Chat; instant messaging; Usenet newsgroup posting; devices that require software insertion; special purpose browser plug-ins and file storage on fixed disks.
+Other uses that are unavailable in order to ensure security and support of our users include: devices that require software insertion, special purpose browser plug-ins and file storage on public workstations.

-The Library maintains subscriptions and links to excellent online information sources that serve all areas of education and research, for children and adults.
+The Library maintains subscriptions and links to excellent online information sources that serve all areas of education and research, for minors and adults.
 Courses in use of electronic resources, Internet safety and computer security are also offered on an ongoing basis.
-We urge users to ask library staff about these very effective, authoritative, and excellent online resources.
+Customers are encouraged to ask Library staff about these very effective, authoritative, and excellent online resources.